Thanks, I'll Eat It Here

-Thanks I'll Eat It Here is the only solo album by rock and roll singer-songwriter Lowell George.
+Thanks I'll Eat It Here is the only solo album by rock and roll singer-songwriter Lowell George, released in 1979.

 While George is best known for his work with Little Feat, by 1977 Lowell felt that they were moving increasingly into jazz-rock, a form in which he felt little interest.
 As a result, he began working on his own album.
 Thanks I'll Eat It Here is an eclectic mix of styles reminiscent of Little Feat's earlier albums – in particular Dixie Chicken, on which the track "Two Trains" originally appeared.

-The album was released just before the death of Lowell George in 1979 and has cover art by Neon Park (a feature of almost all Little Feat albums) containing several pop-/cult references including a picnic scene, mirroring Édouard Manet's Le déjeuner sur l'herbe, which shows Bob Dylan, Fidel Castro and Marlene Dietrich as Der Blaue Engel with an open copy of Howl beside them.
+The album was released four months before George's death and has cover art by Neon Park, who created artwork for most Little Feat albums.

 Track listing

-Unusual for a first solo album from a singer-songwriter, of the nine tracks on the original release only four were written by George, and of these three were collaborations.
-"What Do You Want the Girl to Do", "Easy Money" and "Can't Stand the Rain" were cover versions.

-Timings of tracks are shown as minutes:seconds.